-Our Independent Careers Advisor, Mrs Tracey Cross, can be contacted by email: email@example.com
+Our Careers Co-ordinator, Mrs Betsy Matthews, can be contacted by email: email@example.com

 At Alderbrook School, high quality, impartial careers guidance helps students to make informed choices about which courses suit their academic needs and aspirations.
 They are prepared for the next stage of their education, employment, self-employment or training.
 This starts in Year 7, and supports students through to leaving us in Year 11 or Year 13 after their Sixth Form years.

 Alderbrook has collaborated in the design of the Life Ready Programme (Solihull) which provides a framework designed to develop independent, life ready young adults.
 The programme is based on evidence from the Gatsby Foundation and the Confederation of British Industry.

 The shared vision of the Life Ready Solihull Programme is that ‘students leaving Alderbrook will have the skills, knowledge and dynamism to reach their full career potential, to meet the needs of employers and to contribute to the economic growth of the borough’.
 All students will log their employability skill development, leading to the production of a professional profile as part of their Personal, Social, Health, Citizenship and Economic education programme.*